What You Need to Know About Data Breach Insurance

 Data Breach Insurance

 Data breach insurance helps respond to breach in case PII or PHI is lost or stolen.
-It is either from a hacker breaking into your network or an employee leaving their laptop at a restaurant accidentally.
+It may be from a hacker breaking into your network or an employee leaving their laptop somewhere accidentally.
 If your business is the victim of a breach, data breach insurance can help pay to:

 - Hire a public relations company.